openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 ### Goals

 - Provide easy to use sharing of `Secrets` and `ConfigMaps` defined in one namespace by pods in other namespaces.
-- When a shared `Secret` or `ConfigMap` changes, the container filesystem content the CSI driver injects into the Pod needs to reflect those changes.
+- [reach] When a shared `Secret` or `ConfigMap` changes, the container filesystem content the CSI driver injects into the Pod needs to reflect those changes.
 - When a cluster-admin revokes access to shared `Secrets` or `ConfigMaps` that was previously granted, that data should no longer be accessible.

 ### Non-Goals